anaselhajjaji/kube-learning/README.md

 - To get service ip address: `kubectl get service step1-kubernetes`, external ip address will not be attributed because we are in local kubernetes.
 - To get access to the service: `minikube service step1-kubernetes`, minikube will create a tunnel to get access to the service from the host machine.

+# Step 2

+Add an ASP.NET Core GRPC Service and make the first service talk to it using ASP.NET Core hosted services.

+[IN PROGRESS]